Aureliux/CSE_687/README.md

 Mapper Class: Receives a string from Workflow, splits every word, and appends a "1" to each word.
 A buffer of preset size is used to periodically write to the mapped file in the temporary directory.

-Sorter Class: Receives a string vector, sorts the vector in alphabetical order, and then sends it to the Reducer class.
+Sorter Class: Reads a string vector from the mapped file, sorts the vector in alphabetical order, and then sends it to the Reducer class.

 Reducer Class: Deletes repeated words and appends a "1" to the original word to count how many times it was repeated.